 The 'location of principal practice' recorded in the registration data was often different from the corresponding details of a practitioner's main job as self-reported in the survey.
 This may reflect temporary movement.
-For example, 14.5% more medical practitioners have the Northern Territory as their derived state/territory (largely based on state/territory of main job in week before survey) than have it as their principal practice location on the AHPRA database.
+For example, 10.7% more medical practitioners have the Northern Territory as their derived state/territory (largely based on state/territory of main job in week before survey) than have it as their principal practice location on the AHPRA database.

-The decision was therefore taken to use a derived location based firstly on 'main job' information, then on 'principal practice location' if the main job location was missing, and subsequently on residential address if the principal practice location was also missing.
+The location was therefore derived based firstly on 'main job' information, then on 'principal practice location' if the main job location was missing, and subsequently on residential address if the principal practice location was also missing.
 This derived state and territory of main job is used in all published tables except where otherwise stated.
 As a consequence of this methodology, medical practitioners who were working overseas but maintained a contact address in Australia have been allocated in state and territory tables to the state or territory where that contact address was, though the majority of them remained classified as 'overseas'.